nicklayb/alfred-bitbucket/README.md

 - ☑️ : The pull request has x tasks to be resolved.
 - 💬 : The pull request has x comments.

+### Pipelines

+- ✅ : The pipeline ran successfully.
+- ❌ : The pipeline failed.

 # License
 MIT © [Nicolas Boisvert](https://nboisvert.com)